TinyBase logoTinyBase

 It is not intended to be a detailed introduction to installing JavaScript build- and run-time environments!
 It assumes that you have (or know how to have) a browser or Node-based development environment.

 Note that TinyBase requires a reasonably modern environment, as it makes extensive use of contemporary JavaScript features.
 A regularly-updated browser and Node 16 (or above) are recommended.
-If you find you need older compatibility, there are additional transpilations in the lib/es6 folder of the distribution.
+If you find you need older compatibility, there are additional transpilations in the es6 folder of the distribution.

 Let's go!

-TinyBase from a Vite template
+TinyBase from a template

 Vite is a build tool that makes it easy to get started with modern web projects based on application templates.
 To use the TinyBase template, firstly make a copy of it:

-npx degit tinyplex/vite-tinybase my-tinybase-app
+npx tiged tinyplex/vite-tinybase my-tinybase-app

 Then go into the directory, install the dependencies, and run the application: